Leadership

 John Spencer currently serves as the Chair of War Studies where he leads all research relating to understanding the many facets of war and warfare.

-He recently served as the Chair of Urban Warfare Studies, Co-Director of the Urban Warfare Project, and host of the Urban Warfare Project podcast for the Modern War Institute at West Point.
-He also previously served as a Colonel in the California State Guard with assignment to the 40th Infantry Division, California Army National Guard as the Director of Urban Warfare Training where he cofounded, designed, and instructed the world’s only course specifically designed to improve the ability of Division and Brigade commanders and staff to successfully plan, conduct, and sustain large scale urban operations.
+Recently, he served as the Chair of Urban Warfare Studies, Co-Director of the Urban Warfare Project, and host of the Urban Warfare Project podcast for the Modern War Institute at West Point.
+He previously served as a Colonel in the California State Guard, directing urban warfare training for the 40th Infantry Division.
+He cofounded and taught the only course designed to help division and brigade commanders plan and execute large-scale urban operations.

-He served over twenty-five years in the active Army as an infantry soldier, Spencer has held ranks from Private to Sergeant First Class and Second Lieutenant to Major.
+In his over twenty-five years in the active Army as an infantry soldier, Spencer has held ranks from Private to Major.
 His assignments as an Army officer included two combat deployments to Iraq as both an Infantry Platoon Leader and Company Commander, a Ranger Instructor with the Army’s Ranger School, a Joint Chief of Staff and Army Staff intern, fellow with the Chief of Staff of the Army’s Strategic Studies Group, and Co-Founder, Strategic Planner, and Deputy Director of the Modern War Institute at West Point where he was instrumental in the design and formation of the institute.

 His research spans the strategic to tactical levels of war, with a particular focus on military operations in dense urban and subterranean environments.
-It includes cutting-edge fieldwork in ongoing and recently concluded conflicts, from Nagorno-Karabakh and India to Ukraine, Israel, and Gaza.
+His cutting-edge fieldwork is ongoing and in recently concluded conflicts such as Nagorno-Karabakh, India, Ukraine, Israel, and Gaza.
 He holds a Master of Policy Management from Georgetown University.

 He is on X @SpencerGuard and Substack https://substack.com/@spencerguard.